fredmelka/fredmelka/README.md

 - 👋 Hi, I’m Fred Melka!
 - 👀 I’m interested in Software Engineering and Economics,
-- 🌱 I’m currently learning art of coding!.
+- 🌱 I’m currently rehearsing art of coding!.
 - 💞️ I’m looking to develop innovative businesses as a software engineer.
 - 📫 How to reach me, fred.melka@gmail.com.